Sponsored

 About the Author

-He is inspired by a life-long love of fantasy stories, which all began when - as a young boy - he picked up a copy of The Hobbit and saw the map inside.
-It just goes to show - you never know where opening a book will lead...
+Kieran Larwood is the author of several middle-grade fantasy books published around the world.
+His lifelong love of fantasy stories began when he picked up a copy of The Hobbit as a boy and saw the map inside.
+It just goes to show--you never know where opening a book will lead.
+Kieran lives on the Isle of Wight, a windswept island off the coast of England.